VUEngine/VBDE/readme.txt

   o Image conversion

     VBDE allows for hassle free, on-the-fly image conversion using grit.
-Supported formats are: png (recommended), bmp, gif, pcx and jpg/jpeg.
+Supported formats are:
+    PNG (recommended), BMP, GIF, PCX and JPG/JPEG.

     Images should use an indexed 4-color palette in the following order: Black, Dark Red, Medium Red, Light Red.
 Example palettes in various formats can be found in {VBDE}/system/palette/.

     In order to be detected and converted by the image conversion script, you also need a *.grit file of the same name as the image, which contains the conversion settings.
 You can find a number of example grit files in {VBDE}/system/tools/vuengine-tools/templates/grit which you can just copy and paste (and rename) into your images folder.

     You can also make several files convert at once instead of having all images converted individually.